news & events

 Summary:

 In the wake of the recent litigation involving the National Association of REALTORS, Senate Bill 542 is intended to create a more transparent real estate transaction for the benefit of the consumer.
 Beginning October 1, 2024, brokerage agreements must state with specificity the amount of and means of calculating the brokerage commission.
-Furthermore, if you are representing a buyer (or lessee) you must include in the brokerage agreement a statement concerning the client’s rights and responsibilities for the payment of the brokerage fee.
+Furthermore, if you are representing a buyer (or lessee) you must include in the brokerage agreement a statement concerning the client’s rights and responsibilities for the payment of the brokerage fee, along with a certificate of good standing confirming the brokerage’s compliance with state regulations.

 In practice, the requirements of Senate Bill 542 should not be difficult to implement.
 But don’t be caught unprepared when the law takes effect on October 1.
 Contact us today and we can review your brokerage agreement in light of these new requirements.